-Sections Part Timing No. of questions Tasks Input Response Points Grammar and Vocabulary A2 It is recommended to take 40 minutes to complete the whole test, but test-takers may take longer if 8 Complete a gap in a short text or brief dialogue by choosing one of three options.
-Around 15 words Questions on all Each response contributes to the B1 minutes to complete the whole test, but 16 Complete a gap in a short text or brief dialogue by choosing one of three options.
-Around 20 words sections of EnglishScor e involve choosing the correct answer from estimate of the test-taker's EnglishScore for that section and their overall EnglishScore.
-B2 16 Complete a gap in a short text or brief dialogue by choosing one of three options.
-Around 25 words C1 8 Complete a gap in a short text or brief dialogue by choosing one of three options.
-Around 30 words Reading A2 they wish.
-6 Read a short, incomplete text.
+Sections Part Timing No. of questions Tasks Input Response Points Grammar and Grammar and A2 It is recommended 8 Complete a gap in a short text or brief dialogue by choosing one of three options.
+Around 15 words Questions on all Each response contributes to the Vocabulary B1 to take 40 minutes to 16 Complete a gap in a short text or brief dialogue by choosing one of three options.
+Around 20 words sections of EnglishScor estimate of the test-taker's B2 complete the whole test, but test-takers may take longer if they wish. complete the whole test, but test-takers may 16 Complete a gap in a short text or brief dialogue by choosing one of three options.
+Around 25 words e involve choosing the correct EnglishScore for that section and their overall EnglishScore.
+C1 8 Complete a gap in a short text or brief dialogue by choosing one of three options.
+Around 30 words answer from Reading A2 6 Read a short, incomplete text.
 Choose one of three options to complete the text.
 Around 30 words. among three B1 6 Read an opening sentence.
 Order three further sentences to create a coherent text.
-Around 70 words options. В2 6 Read a short text and select a suitable heading from three options.
+Around 70 words options.
+B2 6 Read a short text and select a suitable heading from three options.
 Around 100 words C1 6 Read a more complex text and answer three questions about the text by selecting the correct answer from among three options for each question.
-Around 250 words 5 Listening A2 B1 B2 C1 6 Listen to a monologue or dialogue and identify specific, factual information to answer a question by selecting the correct answer from among three options.
+Around 250 words B A2 6 Listen to a monologue or dialogue and identify specific, factual information to answer a question by selecting the correct answer from among three options.
 Around 65 words.
 Approximately 150 words per minute.
-B1 6 Listen to a monologue or dialogue and identify specific, factual information; or identify main points to answer a question by selecting the correct answer from among three options.
+S B1 6 Listen to a monologue or dialogue and identify specific, factual information; or identify main points to answer a question by selecting the correct answer from among three options.
 Around 85 words.
 Approximately 170 words per minute.
-3 B2 6 Listen to a monologue or dialogue and identify main points and specific details; infer meanings; or follow discussion to answer a question by selecting the correct answer from among three options.
+B2 6 Listen to a monologue or dialogue and identify main points and specific details; infer meanings; or follow discussion to answer a question by selecting the correct answer from among three options.
 Around 100 words.
 Approximately 180 words per minute.
 C1 6 Listen to a monologue or dialogue and identify main points and specific details; infer meanings; extract relevant information from a complex/abstract speech; follow discussion; or identify the speaker's attitude and line of argument to answer a question by selecting the correct answer from among three options.
 Around 120 words.
 Approximately 190 words per minute.